NISP-GmbH/Collect-DCV-Logs/README.md

 sudo bash -c "$(wget --no-check-certificate -qO- https://raw.githubusercontent.com/NISP-GmbH/Collect-DCV-Logs/main/Collect-DCV-Logs.sh)"
 ```

-Important: The script will not stop/start or touch in any service without your permission.
+Important: The script will not stop/start or touch any service without your permission.
 When needed, the script will ask and you can say no if you do not agree.